88-degrees/Book-of-Changes/appendix02s1.md

 2. 'The good fortune consequent on being firm and correct, where the humility has made itself recognised, is owing to the possessor's having (the virtue) in the core of his heart.

-3. 'The superior man of (acknowledged) merit, and yet humble:'--the myriads of the people will submit to him.
+3. 'The superior man of (acknowledged) merit, and yet humble:' -- the myriads of the people will submit to him.

 4. 'One, whose action would be in every way advantageous, stirs up his humility the more:'(but in doing so) he does not act contrary to the (proper) rule.

-5. 'He may advantageously use the force of arms:'--correcting, that is, those who do not submit.
+5. 'He may advantageously use the force of arms:' -- correcting, that is, those who do not submit.

 ###### p.
 287

-6. 'His humility has made itself recognised:'--(but) all his aims have not yet been attained.
+6. 'His humility has made itself recognised:' -- (but) all his aims have not yet been attained.
 He may employ the force of arms, (but only) in correcting (his own) towns and state.'

 <a name="fr_205"></a>[XVI](#fn_205).
 (The trigrams for) the earth and thunder issuing from it with its crashing noise form Yü.
 The ancient kings, in accordance with this, composed their music and did honour to virtue, presenting it especially and most grandly to God,